daneb/blog/_sermons/romans-five.md

 ## Conclusion
 I want to leave you with three thoughts,
 1. We are justified
-I have only touched a part of the many more blessings found in Chapter 5, I've only touched on a few.
+- I have only touched a part of the many more blessings found in Chapter 5, I've only touched on a few.
-But we have them, because we are justified by Him.
+- But we have them, because we are justified by Him.
 Justified, that means we have been lawfully declared righteous through faith.
-2. Don't carry the burden of past sins
+1. Don't carry the burden of past sins
-Brothers and sisters we are righteous.
+- Brothers and sisters we are righteous.
 We are God's children.
-Our sin yesterday, our sin today and every future sin is under the blood.
+- Our sin yesterday, our sin today and every future sin is under the blood.
 Jesus has atoned for it.
-Don't carry the burden of past sins.
+- Don't carry the burden of past sins.

 > 2Cor 5:17  Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.

-3. Fall in love with Jesus, don't obssess about your battle with sin If you are struggling with sin this morning, be mindful about being too focused on your battle with sin, fall in love with Jesus.
+1. Make Christ Jesus your focus, not your battle with sin
+- If you are struggling with sin this morning, be mindful about being too focused on your battle with sin, fall in love with Jesus.
-It's easy to be remorseful, to want to correct actions, but they actions around purity will never hold fast, till Jesus Christ's love for you is the motivator.
+- It's easy to be remorseful, to want to correct actions, but they actions around purity will never hold fast, till Jesus Christ's love for you is the motivator.
-Pursue Him, Trust Him, Love Him and when those tribulations come, stand fast, stand fast!
+- Pursue Him, Trust Him, Love Him and when those tribulations come, stand fast, stand fast!
 For at the end of tribulations is hope, and to that end is a deeper experience of love from Him.

 ## Notes